dcdi22/Delcie_Dion_JavaS1/DelcieDionU1Capstone/game-store-specs.md

 * You must manage your work in Pivotal Tracker
 * You must create stories and epics
 * You must estimate your work using story points
-* You must use a Test Driven Development approach (inluding Red/Green/Refactor) for your code
+* You must use a Test Driven Development approach (inluding Red/Green/Refactor) for your code✔︎
-* You must use JUnit for unit and integration tests
+* You must use JUnit for unit and integration tests✔︎
-* Your design must include a Service Layer
+* Your design must include a Service Layer✔︎
-* Your unit test suite should utilize mock objects where appropriate
+* Your unit test suite should utilize mock objects where appropriate✔︎
 * You should utilize JSR303 for input validation

 ## Requirements/Features